xnephilim/blackfury/x/airdrop/spec/README.md

 ## Abstract

-The purpose of this module is to distribute QCK airdrops to users for engaging in activities related to newly onboarded zones.
+The purpose of this module is to distribute FURY airdrops to users for engaging in activities related to newly onboarded zones.

 **Objectives:**